linkedin/coral/README.md

 - Coral-Visualization [WIP]: Visualizes Coral SqlNode and RelNode trees and renders them to an output file.
 - Coral-Service: Service that exposes REST APIs that allow users to interact with Coral (see [Coral-as-a-Service](#Coral-as-a-Service) for more details).

+## Version Upgrades

+This project follows a versioning scheme in the format of x.y.z.
+As you integrate this project, it's essential to consider potential changes required when upgrading to different versions.

+**'y' Upgrade**

+An 'y' upgrade represents a version change where limited backward-incompatible modifications are introduced.
+These changes impact a few classes (less than 3).
+Therefore, updates are only necessary for a restricted portion of your existing codebases.

+**'x' Upgrade**

+An 'x' upgrade signifies a version change involving extensive backward-incompatible alterations.
+These modifications impact a significant number of classes or components (3 or more).
+Consequently, substantial updates or even rewrites of your existing codebases may be necessary to align with the new version.

+Please carefully review the release notes and documentation accompanying each version upgrade to understand the specific changes and the recommended steps for migration.

 ## How to Build